jayinnhahn/ReizTechApplicationTest/README.md

 # ReizTechApplicationTest
 The code for my Reiz Tech Application!
-This answers 2 question given by the company to ensure my profficiency and skill in .NET
+This answers 2 question given by the company ReizzTech!

 Questions!!